openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	}

 So we have just taken our original cricle and rectangle code and wrapped it in a loop which ends with `ofTranslate(150, 0)` which shifts our graph paper (coordinate system) to the left 150 pixels each time it executes.
-And you'll end up with something like this:
+And we'll end up with something like this:

 ![Family Row](images/intrographics_coordsystemfamilyrow.png "A row of stick figure families")

 Or almost like that.
 I added a tweak to randomize the colors of the people - every family is different, right?
-If you wanted to create a whole grid of families, you will run into problems.
-After the first row of families, your coordinate system will have been moved quite far to the left.
-If you move your coordinate system up in order to start drawing your second row, you will end up drawing off the screen.
+If we wanted to create a whole grid of families, we will run into problems.
+After the first row of families, our coordinate system will have been moved quite far to the left.
+If we move our coordinate system up in order to start drawing our second row, we will end up drawing off the screen.
 It would look something like this:

 ![Family Improper Grid](images/intrographics_coordsystemfamilywithoutsaving.png "Drawing the families without reseting the coordinate system")

 So what we need is some way to reset the coordinate system.
-You'll want to start using [`ofPushMatrix`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPushMatrix "ofPushMatrix Documentation Page") and [`ofPopMatrix`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPopMatrix "ofPopMatrix Documentation Page").
+We'll want to start using [`ofPushMatrix`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPushMatrix "ofPushMatrix Documentation Page") and [`ofPopMatrix`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPopMatrix "ofPopMatrix Documentation Page").

-`ofPushMatrix` saves the current coordinate system and `ofPopMatrix` returns you to the last saved coordinate system.
+`ofPushMatrix` saves the current coordinate system and `ofPopMatrix` returns us to the last saved coordinate system.
 The reason why they have these functions have the word matrix in them is because of what is happening behind the scenes in openFrameworks.
-You start with an un- rotated, un-translated, and un-scaled coordinate system that you used in section 1 of this chapter, which we will call the unmodified coordinate system.
-When you start using `ofTranslate`, `ofRotate` and `ofScale`, the rotation, translation and scaling are all stored in a single transformation matrix, which represents the modified coordinate system.
-Let's say you have a point (x, y, z) in the unmodifed coordinate system, if you multiple it by the transformation matrix, you end up with a new point (x', y', z') that is in modified coordinate system.
+We start with an un-rotated, un-translated, and un-scaled coordinate system that we used in section 1 of this chapter, which we will call the unmodified coordinate system.
+When we start using `ofTranslate`, `ofRotate` and `ofScale`, the rotation, translation and scaling are all stored in a single transformation matrix, which represents the modified coordinate system.
+Let's say we have a point (x, y, z) in the unmodified coordinate system, if we multiple it by the transformation matrix, we end up with a new point (x', y', z') that is in modified coordinate system.
 The math chapter *[note: point to math chapter]** will go into more depth on this.
 I just want to make sure that the word matrix in `ofPushMatrix` and `ofPopMatrix` has some context.
-If you want, you can just think of it as ofSaveCoordinateSystem and ofReturnToLastSavedCoordinateSystem.
+If we want, we can just think of it as ofSaveCoordinateSystem and ofReturnToLastSavedCoordinateSystem.

 So we can use these new functions like this:

         for (int rows=0; rows<10; rows++) {
-            ofPushMatrix(); // Save the coordinate system before you shift it horizontally for (int cols=0; cols<10; cols++) {
+            ofPushMatrix(); // Save the coordinate system before we shift it horizontally for (int cols=0; cols<10; cols++) {

                 // Code omitted for clarity ...

                 ofTranslate(150, 0);
             }
-            ofPopMatrix(); // Return to the coordinate system before you shifted it horizontally ofTranslate(0, 200);
+            ofPopMatrix(); // Return to the coordinate system before we shifted it horizontally ofTranslate(0, 200);
         }

 **[note: wrap whole thing in push/pop for good practice? also indent code between push/pop for readability]**

-And you should end up with a grid.
-I've skipped ahead and used `ofScale`, but you should end up with a nice grid like this:
+And we should end up with a grid.
+I've skipped ahead and used `ofScale`, but we should end up with a nice grid like this:

 ![Family Proper Grid](images/intrographics_coordsystemfamilywithsaving.png "Drawing the families with proper reseting of the coordinate system")

-Or if you hate grids, you can make a mess of a crowd using random translations:
+Or if you hate grids, we can make a mess of a crowd using random translations:

 ![Family Crowd](images/intrographics_coordsystemfamilycrowd.png "Drawing a crowd of families")

 **[note: better purple-ish could be used here]**

 And onto `ofScale` and `ofRotate`!
-Go ahead and create a new project where you'll be creating some rotating and scaling rectangles that will end up looking like the below image.
+Go ahead and create a new project where we'll be creating some rotating and scaling rectangles that will end up looking like the below image.
 Guess what?
 At the heart of the code, there will be single `ofRect` that is called inside a loop with a bunch of scaling and rotations.

 ![Spiraling Rectangles](images/intrographics_spiralingrectangles.png "Drawing a series of spiraling rectangles")

-Before knowing that an `ofRotate` command existed.
-How would you have gone about drawing a rotated rectangle?  `ofRect` would be no help.
-You might try calculating the vertices and create a polygon using `ofBeginShape` and `ofEndShape`.
-You could do that, but it feels tedious, right?  [`ofRotate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofRotate "ofRotate Documentation Page") is here to make that easier.  `ofRotate` takes an angle in degrees and will rotate our coordinate system around the current origin (0, 0).
+Before knowing that an `ofRotate` command existed, how would we have gone about drawing a rotated rectangle?  `ofRect` would be no help.
+We might try calculating the vertices and create a polygon using `ofBeginShape` and `ofEndShape`.
+We could do that, but it feels tedious, right?  [`ofRotate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofRotate "ofRotate Documentation Page") is here to make that easier.  `ofRotate` takes an angle in degrees and will rotate our coordinate system around the current origin (0, 0).
 (There is another way to use `ofRotate` to control rotation around the x, y and z axes, but we won't be using it.)

 Let's set up some code in our `draw` function: